//WINNER OF THE 2018 PRIZE OF THE SAXON ASSOCIATION FOR THE BLIND AND VISUALLY IMPAIRED

-In October 2015, the barrier-free accesses to Schauspiel Leipzig were augmented by a tactile guidance system, including an attention strip leading into the building, handrails and relief plaques on the ground floor and in the stalls.
+The barrier-free entrances to Schauspiel Leipzig have been expanded to include a tactile guidance system with an attention strip leading into the building, handrails as well as relief panels for the ground floor and stalls.

 Once more, Schauspiel Leipzig will present audio description especially for visually impaired children, young people and their families – this year with “Arabella oder Die Märchenbraut